-A Memorial Service will take place at Sheffield Cathedral on Sunday 27th February, so that anyone who was unable to attend his funeral (because of Covid Restrictions) can join the family in honouring the man who used his skilful hands to immortalise Sheffield and its cutlery heritage in every knife he created.
-The memorial service will be led by the Reverend Canon Keith Farrow, Vice Dean & Canon Missioner at Sheffield Cathedral and will feature hymns and readings chosen by Stan’s family.
-Special tributes will also be given by Stan’s 21-year-old granddaughter Georgia and by Professor Geoff Tweedale who wrote the book: “Stan Shaw, Master Cutler: The Story of a Sheffield Craftsman."
+A Memorial Service took place at Sheffield Cathedral on Sunday 27th February so that anyone who was unable to attend his funeral (because of Covid Restrictions) could join the family in honouring the man who used his skilful hands to immortalise Sheffield and its cutlery heritage in every knife he created.
+The service was led by the Reverend Canon Keith Farrow, Vice Dean & Canon Missioner at Sheffield Cathedral and featured hymns and readings chosen by Stan’s family.
+Special tributes were given by Stan’s 21-year-old granddaughter Georgia and by Professor Geoff Tweedale who wrote the book: “Stan Shaw, Master Cutler: The Story of a Sheffield Craftsman."

-After the formal service, the “Stan Shaw Memorial Appeal” will take place, which is aimed at raising funds for a permanent, public memorial to the last of the “Little Mesters.”
+The launch of the “Stan Shaw Memorial Appeal” took place afterwards; this is an on-going appeal to raise funds for a permanent, public memorial to the last of the “Little Mesters.”
 Former Lord Mayor of Sheffield, Councillor Anne Murphy, chairs the appeal: “We don’t want to lose Stan’s valuable contribution to our city and his unique story of excellence in manufacturing, so we want to honour Stan with a permanent, public memorial to him and his skills as the last of the ‘Little Mesters.’”
 Ideas include a series of plaques dedicated to Stan as well as artworks and a “Stan Shaw Discovery Trail” around the city.

-Members of Stan’s family will show examples of his hand-crafted knives at the Cathedral for people to see as part of the appeal launch.
-The launch will also feature a short film about Stan.
+Examples of Stan's hand-crafted knives were on display at the Cathedral for people to see as part of the appeal launch, which also featured a short film about Stan.

-Link to the Stan Shaw Memorial Service and Appeal on Facebook: CLICK HERE
+To visit Andy Kershaw's Stan Shaw Memorial Appeal on Facebook CLICK HERE

 With thanks to: